devth/devth.github.com/_posts/2018-07-10-dec-deep-environmental-config.md

 1. environment variables
 1. CLI arguments at start up
-1. config from a data store (which ironically requires separate initial config in one of the above two methods in order to access the data store)
+1. config from a data store (which ironically requires separate initial config in one of the above methods in order to access the data store)

 While #4 is an interesting option in light of modern cluster-based infrastructure and tools like `consul` and `etcd`, we're going to focus on the first three